Li Qiaochu: Four-month detention and 2021 arrest

 On 31 December 2019, Li was held for 24 hours, while being handcuffed, in Haidian District for questioning regarding Xu.
 Along with other human rights activists, Xu was wanted by police for his participation in a meeting in Xiamen on 13 December 2019 where "democratic transition in China" was discussed.
-Li had not taken part in the Xiamen meeting herself.
+Li had not taken part in the Xiamen meeting.
 Nevertheless, her arrest was regarded by the non-governmental organization Human Rights in China as part of the "12.26 Citizen Case" named in reference to 26 December, the date of the first arrests in relation to the meeting.
 Li later posted online about the interrogation, in which she alleged that her depression had been used at one of the questionings to belittle her character; she also wrote that she had been monitored by security guards since her release.

 Li was detained in the early morning of 16 February 2020 in Beijing, one day after Xu was detained in Guangzhou.
 As of 11 March 2020, her charge and whereabouts had not been disclosed by authorities, with an officer saying that Li had been subpoenaed for "allegedly inciting subversion of state power".
 Li's lawyer, Song Yusheng, was denied information about his client on "national security grounds".
 After having been held incommunicado in RSDL, a form of secret detention, Li was released on bail on 19 June 2020.

 In an essay about her detention dated 11 January 2021, Li accused state authorities of serious ill-treatment, including that her medication had been denied in the first five days.

 In December 2020, Li accepted the PEN America 2020 PEN/Barbey Freedom to Write Award on behalf of Xu, who was still in detention.
 Subsequently, Li was forced by police into house arrest and, according to PEN America, threatened with detention if she continued to speak about the detention of Xu.
 On 5 February 2021, after Li visited Xu and activist Ding Jiaxi in prison, she tweeted about them having been tortured during detention, charging that Xu had been "tied to an iron chair for more than ten hours a day" for more than a week in May 2020.
 On 6 February, police from Linyi County, where Xu was held, took away Li in Beijing.
-She was formally arrested on 15 March on charges of "inciting subversion of state power", according to close friends, who also said that Li had completed a period of coronavirus quarantine after having been moved to Linyi.
+She was formally arrested on 15 March on charges of "inciting subversion of state power" and completed a period of coronavirus quarantine in Linyi, according to close friends.
 A member of the Weiquan movement said on that day that Li was suffering from depression and had been assigned to a supervised section of a hospital in Linyi, where she was barred from meeting with lawyers.
 Beijing-based rights activist Hu Jia opined that Li played a key role in the efforts of authorities to cover up their persecution of the dissidents at the 12.26 Citizen Case.
-On 15 March 2021, Li was formally arrested.